tokio-rs/website/content/docs/going-deeper/tasks.md

 [`park`]: https://docs.rs/futures/0.1/futures/task/fn.park.html
 [`thread::park`]: https://doc.rust-lang.org/std/thread/fn.park.html

-That concludes the initial whirlwhind tour of the [`spawn`] method and the [`Unpark`] trait, lynchpins of the execution model of futures.
+That concludes the initial whirlwind tour of the [`spawn`] method and the [`Unpark`] trait, lynchpins of the execution model of futures.
 We've seen how the [`wait`] method leverages these functions to create a task and then immediately call the future's [`poll`] function until it returns its ready.
 The